 Born into a mountaineering family, she dedicated her adult life to scaling peaks across the Himalayas and in Europe at a time when women were not considered capable of such feats.

-She finally reached the summit of Everest at her fourth attempt in 1993, but her team encountered poor weather as they descended the South Summit, and she tragically lost her life.
+She finally reached the summit of Everest on her fourth attempt in 1993, but her team encountered poor weather as they descended the South Summit, and she tragically lost her life.

 She became a household name in Nepal and will always be remembered as a hero who made young girls believe that anything is possible.